Pennsylvania launches natural gas drilling fee

 But the contamination of local water supplies by drilling fluids in Pennsylvania has led to calls for stricter regulations.
 In neighboring New York state, fracking has been banned while its effects are considered.

-The proposals were were put forward by the Marcellus Shale Advisory Commission, which was formed by Corbett in March.
-Under the recommendations, the distance of drilling sites from private water wells will increase from 200 feet (60 meters) to 500 feet (150 meters) and to 1000 feet (300 meters) from public water systems.
+The proposals were put forward by the Marcellus Shale Advisory Commission, which was formed by Corbett in March.
+Under the recommendations, the distance of drilling sites from private water wells will increase from 200 feet to 500 feet and to 1000 feet from public water systems.

-The required distance from streams, rivers and ponds will increase to 300 feet (90 meters) from a current 100 feet (30 meters).
+The required distance from streams, rivers and ponds will increase to 300 feet from a current 100 feet.

 The penalty for civil violations, such as spills or contaminating water supplies, will double to $50,000.